luismbcr/Email-boilerplate-with-pug/README.md

-# Email-generator-with-pug
+# Email-boilerplate-with-pug
-Email generator using pug for the structure taking advantage of  inheritance, variables and Modularization using includes.
+Email boilerplate developed with pug that take advantage of inheritance, variables and Modularization.

 ### Installation